dartoos-dev/json_cache/README.md

   …
   final secStorage = FlutterSecureStorage(…);
   final JsonCache jsonCache = JsonCacheSecStorage(secStorage);
+  // In order to write a string value, define it as a map key whose associated
-  // Write a simple string value defining it as a key of the literal map. final Map<String, dynamic> info = {'an secret info': true};
+  // value is a boolean placeholder value set to 'true'. final Map<String, dynamic> info = {'an secret info': true};
   jsonCache.refresh('secret', info);